 Symptoms of acute kidney injury (5-30%) or chronic kidney disease (30-60%) may include peripheral edema and dyspnea.

-Nephrotic syndrome is characterized by edema, hypoalbuminemia, and nephrotic range proteinuria (> 3 g of urine protein per d), this may occur in 30% of patients.
+Nephrotic syndrome is characterized clinically by edema, fatigue, and loss of appetite.
+This may occur in 30% of patients.

 Patients may have physical signs of underlying systemic illness and/or associated renal syndromes, such as the following:

-Perform the Putnam heat test or the sulfosalicylic acid (SSA) test (with Exton reagent) to help detect urinary light-chain proteins.
-The results from either test are insensitive.
+The Putnam heat test or the sulfosalicylic acid (SSA) test (with Exton reagent) may detect urinary light-chain proteins, but both tests are insensitive.
 The Putnam heat test can help detect urinary light chains only when the concentration exceeds 150 mg/dL.
 False-negative results are common with the SSA test if the specific gravity of urine is less than 1.01.

 If a patient has a negative result from the Albustix test (which detects albumin) and a positive result from the SSA test, consider the possibility of light-chain proteinuria.